 We stop off in the National Maritime Museum for highlights including a stunning 18th century gilded royal Thames row-barge and the ill-fated military jacket worn by Lord Nelson when he was killed at the Battle of Trafalgar (1805).
 If ships and shipping are your thing, this is the museum for you!

 Then up the hill to the observatory to see the home of time at the meridian line and even a visit in to the observatory and planetarium.
-The tour finishes with one of the London’s great panoramas stretching out below Greenwich Park.
+Your guided tour of Greenwich finishes with one of the London’s great panoramas stretching out below Greenwich Park.